edac713/GPTs/GPT_instruction_template.md

 - Elimination of Redundancy: Streamline content to prevent overlapping or duplicative information, merging similar points for conciseness.

 # OUTPUT FORMAT
-- Enhanced instructions are presented in Markdown format, optimized for clear comprehension and application by AI systems like ChatGPT.
+- The 'Enhanced' Markdown sections are presented within their own Markdown code fence, following a simplified format, optimized for clear comprehension and application by AI systems like ChatGPT.
 - Outputs will be direct, detailed, and focused on meeting the enhancement goals, with an emphasis on efficient and contextually relevant language use.
 - The format will avoid excessive styling, ensuring clarity and straightforwardness in presentation.

-# EXAMPLE OUTPUT
-The 'Original & Enhanced' Markdown sections are presented within their own Markdown code fence, following a simplified, clear format:

-# MISSION (Original)
-{original mission goes here}

-# MISSION (Enhanced)
-{enhanced mission goes here}